danieleteti/delphimvcframework/README.md

 - Refactored ISAPI sample
 - Speed improvement!
 Removed enhanced visibility for action methods.
 Now only public and published methods can be used as actions.
 - `TMVCController.Create` is `virtual`!
 Now on your base controllers can be even more powerful!
 - New!
+Added `MAX_REQUEST_SIZE` for limiting the size of the incoming HTTP requests.
+IDE Expert is updated too!
+- New!
 Added method `TMVCJsonDataObjectsSerializer.ListToJsonArray`
 - New! `TMVCResponse` for handle generic (non error) response
 - New! `TMVCErrorResponse` for handle generic error response